BDC Hamburger Icon

 Open row

-Financial accounting is the documentation of your firm’s finances using various reports and statements.
-These statements detail your company’s income, expenses, assets, and liabilities.
-Managers and shareholders often use this information to make decisions about your business and its operations.
+Businesses use financial accounting to document their finances — with various reports and statements detailing the company’s income, expenses, assets and liabilities.
+Managers and shareholders often use this information to make informed decisions about their businesses and operations.

-Though some conceptual aspects of financial accounting can be somewhat technical, it’s much easier in practice thanks to modern accounting software.
-Some of the best accounting software solutions help your managers track their transactions and build custom reports.
-Financial accounting is essential because it helps you and your managers make informed decisions about your business.
+Some conceptual aspects of financial accounting can be somewhat technical; however, it’s much easier in practice, thanks to modern accounting software.
+Some of the best accounting software solutions can help business owners and managers track their transactions and build custom reports.
+We’ll explain more about financial accounting and what’s involved; also, we’ll highlight accounting software platforms to help you keep meticulous records and generate insightful reports.

 Editor’s note: Looking for the right accounting software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.